38 Dramatic Living Room Ideas for a Bold and Moody Vibe

 19. Cozy Fireplaces

 Fireplace mantels serve as focal points, displaying artwork or family photos.
-In kitchens, hearth fireplaces painted in bold colors add charm and warmth.
+In kitchens, hearth fireplaces painted in bold colors add a charming and warm ambiance.
 Designers are also creating outdoor fireplaces to extend living spaces.
 Fireplaces provide warmth and increase property value, making them popular for home renovations.